 Just as you want clear, clean veins to pump life-giving blood and oxygen through the body, so you need a clean, clear brain to keep you thinking and working well.

-They improved their memory, they were jovial, invigorated, attentive and self-confident.
+Those who were walking improved their memory, were jovial, attentive and self-confident.

 Walking 3 days a week, for 30 minutes a day, or 10 minutes 3 times a day, boosts your self-esteem and reduces symptoms of anxiety and depression.

-Walking in nature was found to reduce negative recall which would lead to depression.
+Walking in nature was found to reduce negative thoughts which could lead to depression.
 Just get outdoors and walk!

 15 Ways to Get More Steps into Your Day